z1004-2002/documentation-product-management-yowyob/pages/AboutRacine/service/endpoints.md

 ## DTO Structures

-### 1. Ser
+### 1. ServiceRequest

-This DTO is used when creating or updating an Agency.
+This DTO is used when creating or updating an Service.

 #### Fields: